RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Framework-Support-classes/Library-wwHtmlHelpers/wwHtmlHelpersHtmlDateTextBox.md

-﻿Creates a date entry control that allows automatic date capture and conversion.
+Creates a date entry control that allows automatic date capture and conversion.

 In auto modes the control will render a <a href="https://eonasdan.github.io/bootstrap-datetimepicker/" target="top">BootStrap DateTimePicker</a> or - on mobile devices - a native date time picker control.
 Values are retrieved properly regardless.